AnkiTools/AnkiSharp/README.md

 - Being able to show what's on the front and on the back of the card :ok_hand:
 - Get the words for other apkg files :ok_hand:
 - When added from apkg file, copy cards' metadata (when to review them, ...) :ok_hand:
-- Copy the revlog entries :zzz:
+- Copy the revlog entries :ok_hand:
+- Find where are stored the statistics of review for a deck and handle the copy :zzz:
+- Optimize CardMetadata and RevLogMetadata struct (doesn't need to be all doubles) :zzz:
 - Refactoring :zzz:
 - Add images and audio :zzz:
 - Generate audio with synthetizer or other tools?
 (Need to be careful about different languages) :zzz: